henrietta-k/adapt-learning-wiki/Accessability.md

 **radio** - A checkable input in a group of radio roles, only one of which can be checked at a time.

+**region** - A large perceivable section of a web page or document, that is important enough to be included in a page summary or table of contents, for example, an area of the page containing live sporting event statistics.

 **search** - A search tool.
 Usually found in 'drawer'.

 **slider** - A user input where the user selects a value from within a given range.